 Who Makes Darkenyl

 Givaudan is located at Chemin de la Parfumerie 5 Vernier, 1214 Switzerland.
-See the company Wikipedia page for more insights.

 Where Can You Buy Darkenyl?